Sialis

 Nestbox filled to bursting with sticks and twigs?
 Missing eggs, or pierced/broken eggs in the nest or on the ground with no other signs, even though you have a predator guard, and haven't seen House Sparrows around?
 It's probably a House Wren (HOWR).
 Some bluebird trail monitors wish to deter HOWR from using their boxes because of the havoc they can wreak, and this page provides advice on various approaches.
 However, BE ADVISED that the HOWR is a native bird and it is illegal to harm them in any way or to interfere with active nests.

-There have been occasional reports of House Wrens killing young nestlings (4-5 days old) and throwing them out of the nest (Ann Wick, Linda Moore has a nestcam video showing three 1-2 day old bluebirds taken out of nest at about 8 p.m. and then again the next evening; also Linda S. reported 2 day old Carolina Wrens tossed out of box).
+There have also been occasional reports of House Wrens killing young nestlings (e.g., 4-5 days old) and throwing them out of the nest (Ann Wick, Linda Moore has a nestcam video showing three 1-2 day old bluebirds taken out of nest at about 8 p.m. and then again the next evening; also Linda S. reported 2 day old Carolina Wrens tossed out of box).
+House Wrens have also been observed filling a red-naped sapsucker nest with sticks while the sapsucker chicks were still in the nesting cavity.
 Kendeigh (1941) reported death of an adult bird.
-House Wrens have also been observed filling a red-naped sapsucker nest with sticks while the sapsucker chicks were still in the nesting cavity.

 In some areas, it appears that House Wrens and bluebirds peacefully co-exist.
 In other areas, with different birds, this is not the case.

-Male House Wrens have a habit of filling up available nestboxes with sticks toattract females/prevent competition.
-When not used for nesting, these are called "dummy nests."
+Male House Wrens also have a habit of filling up available nestboxes with sticks to attract females/prevent competition.
+When not used for nesting, these are called “dummy nests.”
 Although they will learn to use nestboxes, unlike bluebirds, House Wrens can utilize natural nesting sites in trees and bushes.
 Therefore, some people choose not to encourage their use of bluebird nestboxes.

-House Wrens arrive in my area (CT) later than bluebirds, so they are not usually a threat during the first brood.(See nesting timetable.)
+House Wrens arrive in my area (CT) later than bluebirds, so they are less of a threat during the first brood.(See nesting timetable.)
 However, later in the season, they can cause significant losses.
+They are the #1 predator on my trail, and are actually a bigger problem than House Sparrows, because you can’t remove active HOWR nests, eggs, young or trap adults.

 If you have having problems with aggressive House Wrens, or wish to improve your chances of having bluebirds occupy your nestboxes, there are some techniques available, none of which are 100% effective.
 Remember that it is illegal to remove or destroy wren nests with eggs/fledglings, or adult wrens.
 Unlike House Sparrows and starlings, House Wrens are native, and protected under the Migratory Bird Treaty Act.
 If you decide to let House Wrens nest in your boxes, be prepared to have nothing but House Wrens in that area in the future.
 Learn to recognize the House Wren song - when you hear it, other nests may be in danger.